brykneval/brykneval.github.io/beauty/minimalist/2-minimalist-ceramides-0-3-madecassoside-moisturizer.md

 gpc: 2592
 variants: MIN-L-MCMM-002-30GM_30 gm_960
 variant_type: size
+rating: 4.2
+rating_count: 1201
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After trying the Minimalist Ceramides 0.3% + Madecassoside Moisturizer, we found it to be a solid, no-fuss barrier-repair cream that does exactly what it claims.
+The texture is lightweight but rich enough to leave the skin feeling nourished, especially if you have dry or irritated skin.
+Within a few days, we noticed reduced redness and less tightness after cleansing.
+The madecassoside clearly helps with soothing inflammation, and the ceramides offer lasting hydration without feeling greasy.
+It's best used in a simple routine — cleanser, serum (optional), then this moisturizer.
+Oily skin users might find it a bit heavy during the day, but it works great as a night cream.
+Overall, a reliable pick for anyone dealing with compromised skin or looking to strengthen their skin barrier.
 ---
 {% include buy.html description="30 ml" title=page.title button_text="Rs 960 from Daraz" link="https://s.daraz.com.np/s.T7T0?cc" %}